bona-anselm/alx-system_engineering-devops/0x00-shell_basics/README.md

 **11-lists**
 This script lists all files hidden or not in the pwd, parent of the pwd, and in the boot directory in that order

+**12-file_type**
+This script checks the type of a specified file in a specified directory